yury-lysogorskiy/lammps/doc/src/Howto_moltemplate.rst

 can be used.
 (You can arrange ``Butane`` molecules on a lattice, as we did previously.
 You can also modify individual butane molecules by adding or deleting atoms or bonds.
-You can add bonds between specific butane molecules or use ``Butane`` as a subunit to define even larger molecules.
+You can add bonds between specific butane molecules or use ``Butane`` as a sub-unit to define even larger molecules.
 See the moltemplate manual for details.)